-After the austerity of the Second World War, people were pleased to get away on holiday.
-They also seemed rather proud of themselves for being able to do so and for seeing places which were often, for them at that time, far-flung and exotic.
-They seemed to want to let family and friends know.
+After the austerity of the WW2, people were pleased to get away on holiday.
+They also seemed rather proud of themselves for being able to and for seeing places which were often, for them at that time, far-flung and exotic.
+They wanted to let family and friends know.

 At that time, postage was cheaper for postcards than for letters, and until 1968 there was no distinction between first and second class.
 Postage was also cheaper for letters and greeting cards if they were in unsealed envelopes.